beaverbuilder/assistant/readme.txt

 == Changelog ==

+= 1.2.2 ( 2022-09-01 ) =
+* Fixed remote images not showing in screenshots when exporting library items locally.
+* Fixed importing a library item and overriding the current page showing the old draft when editing in BB.

 = 1.2.1 ( 2022-08-24 ) =
 * Added the ability to create JSON and plain text code snippets in libraries.